openstack-archive/fuel-plugin-ceilometer-redis/doc/source/description.rst

    In Liberty, the transformation of the samples was moved to the **ceilometer-agent-notification** service, but after thorough performance analysis of Ceilometer at scale, we discovered that this change has a bad impact on performance.
-   In MOS 8.0, the transformations for the following list of measurements were moved back to the ceilometer-agent-compute service.
+   Starting from MOS 8.0, the transformations for the following list of measurements were moved back to the ceilometer-agent-compute service.

    * cpu_util